-We appreciate the importance of energy to successful business and we help our clients to navigate and comply with federal and state regulations, manage the cost of energy supplies, hedge energy market risks, develop and permit clean energy resources, and expand transmission and pipeline infrastructure to meet reliability needs.
+At Pierce Atwood, we appreciate the importance of energy to successful business.
+Our experienced energy lawyers help our clients to navigate and comply with federal and state regulations, manage the cost of energy supplies, hedge energy market risks, develop and permit clean energy resources, and expand transmission and pipeline infrastructure to meet reliability needs.

-Our clients include regulated electric utilities, gas utilities, pipelines, state governments and regulators, producers, buyers and sellers of electricity and natural gas, hydropower facilities, independent power developers, and energy marketers in virtually all aspects of utility regulation, energy project development, energy procurement, mergers and acquisitions, risk management, and smart grid implementation.
+Our clients include regulated electric utilities; gas utilities; pipelines; state governments and regulators; producers, buyers and sellers of electricity and natural gas; hydropower facilities; independent power developers; energy storage companies; energy trading companies; and energy marketers in virtually all aspects of utility regulation, energy project development, energy procurement, mergers and acquisitions, risk management, and smart grid implementation.